 Dr. Josephine Palermo (23:13):

 People often experience physiological issues related to burnout.
 It’s not something you want to get.
 It’s like, COVID, it’s not something you want to get because even if you recover, there are these long-term issues that might stay with you.
 You do not want to get to a point where you are so depleted.
 You are so exhausted that you, you just are in kind of this despair and sometimes it can lead to depression.
-You don’t want that completely.
+You don’t want that.
 So you want to stop it.
-You want to recognise that and do something about it.
-And the amount of times I hear people say, you know that, you know, yes, it’s being recognised, but nobody’s doing anything.
+You want to recognize that and do something about it.
+And the amount of times I hear people say, you know that, you know, yes, it’s being recognized, but nobody’s doing anything.
 So the next part of that, the “reverse” to me is an action word.
 And that’s why I like that as well.
 It doesn’t have to be “reverse”.
 It can be “stop”.
 It can be, “do something different”.

 Dr. Josephine Palermo (24:08):